 Dykema Gossett PLLC

 What has three wheels, a seat, a motor, and can go 22mph?
 It’s no joke.
 The explosive growth in the market for small electric vehicles means the classification of new vehicle types is critical to defining legal and business risks.
-And given the inconsistency across various federal, state, and municipal vehicle regulations, the answer may depend on which government entity you ask.
+And given the

 Once considered toys, vehicles like electric scooters have grown into a billion dollar international industry.
 The popularity of “micromobility” has led to an explosion of vehicle form factors being designed and manufactured for adult consumers.
 The possible configurations seem endless.
 Two, three, or four wheels?
 Battery powered, solar, gas, or hybrid?
 Pedals?
 Seat?
 Handlebars?
 Steering wheel?
 Covered?
 Cargo extension?
 Child seat?